Battle of Zhovti Vody: Khmelnytsky's conspiracy, arrest and bail

 An important gathering took place in October 1647 near Chyhyryn, where Khmelnytsky reminded the public about the situation in the region, the intentions of the king of Poland to start a war against the Ottomans and how the Polish magnates counteracted those plans.
 He showed the king's letter that had been given to him, and at the end announced that it was a good time for an uprising while there were disagreements between the Poles.
 However, his audience was not eager to follow these proclamations, pointing to their shortage of arms, the size of the Polish armed forces and other factors.
-Responding to these arguments Khmelnytsky said that it would be a good idea to ally with an outside force such as the Russians or Tatars.
-However, historian Hrushevsky doubts Khmelnytsky actually had the king's letter, viewing this account as "popular legend".
+Responding to these arguments Khmelnytsky said that it would be a good idea to ally with an outside force such as the Muscovites or Tatars.
+However, historian Mykhailo Hrushevsky doubts Bohdan Khmelnytsky actually had the king's letter, viewing this account as "popular legend".

 Sometime after the gathering Khmelnytsky was arrested in the village of Buzhyn, (30 km north of Chyhyryn), by Radlinski, a servitor of Aleksander Koniecpolski, and was sent to Kryliv.
-Khmelnytsky was released on the bond of Stanislaw Michal Krychewski, who cautioned Khmelnytsky about a plot to kill him.
-"Having nowhere to turn for protection", Khmelnytsky "set out" for the Lower Dnieper River "to others who had been similarly mistreated".
-Khmelnytsky pretended that he was going with his escort (around 1,000 men, though some sources say 250) to Trakhtemyriv (administrative center of Registered Cossacks), but suddenly changed direction and moved towards the Zaporizhian Sich together with his older son Tymish and 20 cavalrymen of his escort.
+Khmelnytsky was released on the bond of Mykhailo Krychevsky, who cautioned Khmelnytsky about a plot to kill him.
+"Having nowhere to turn for protection", Khmelnytsky "set out" for the Lower Dnipro River "to others who had been similarly mistreated".
+Khmelnytsky pretended that he was going with his escort (around 1,000 men, though some sources say 250) to Trakhtemyriv (administrative center of Registered Cossacks), but suddenly changed direction and moved towards the Zaporozhian Sich together with his older son Tymofii Khmelnytsky and 20 cavalrymen of his escort.

-At that time, one of his friends, Fedir Lyutai, a former Registered Cossack, was elected Kosh Otaman.
-Khmelnytsky arrived to Zaporizhia sometime on December 11, 1647 (by some other sources January 15, 1648), where he was met by Lyutai on Tomakivka island.
+At that time, one of his friends, Fedir Liutai, a former Registered Cossack, was elected Kish Otaman.
+Khmelnytsky arrived to Zaporizhzhia sometime on 11 December 1647 (by some other sources 1 January 1648), where he was met by Liutai on Tomakivka island.
 At this time, on the neighboring island of Khortytsia there was a Polish garrison of the Cherkasy Cossack Regiment and a unit of dragoons headed by Col. Górski.
 Upon the arrival of Khmelnytsky and his men the preparations for the uprising went faster.
-Several envoys were sent to the Don Cossacks and to Bakhchysaray.
-However, in Crimea, Tatars were skeptical of the uprising intended by the Cossacks, who were suppressed by "Ordination of 1638".
+Several envoys were sent to the Don Cossacks and to Bakhchysarai.
+However, in Crimea, Tatars were skeptical of the uprising intended by the Zaporozhian Cossacks, who were suppressed by "Ordination of 1638".